yAOwzers/tp/docs/DeveloperGuide.md

 ii.
 Test case: `done 1`
 Expected: First task should be marked as done in the tasklist.
 iii.
 Test case: `done 0`
-Expected: An error messsage along with a formatting guideline message will be printed in the command line interface.
+Expected: An error message along with a formatting guideline message will be printed in the command line interface.
 iv.
 Other incorrect done commands to try: `done`, `done x` (where x is larger than the number of tasks in the tasklist)
-Expected: An error messsage along with a formatting guideline message will be printed in the command line interface.
+Expected: An error message along with a formatting guideline message will be printed in the command line interface.

 #### 2.4 Tagging a Task